ReductStore Settings

 |---|---|---|

-RS_REMOTE_CACHE_SIZE | 1GB | Maximum size of the cache folder.
-When the limit is reached, the oldest data is removed. |
+RS_REMOTE_CACHE_SIZE | 1GB | Maximum size of local cache.
+Oldest data is removed when the limit is reached. |

-RS_REMOTE_SYNC_INTERVAL | 0.1, 60 for S3 | Synchronization interval with the remote backend in seconds. |
+RS_REMOTE_SYNC_INTERVAL | 0.1, 60 for S3 and Azure | Synchronization interval with the remote backend in seconds. |

 When the remote backend is enabled, ReductStore caches data in the folder specified by the RS_REMOTE_CACHE_PATH variable, thereby reducing the number of requests made to the remote backend.